-EV charging options
+Electric vehicle charging options

 Residential, workplace and destination charging tends to be classed as 'slow charging', with around 2.2-7 kWh of power provided.
 'Fast' and 'Ultra-fast' charging generally supplies 22-350 kWh of power.

-The Queensland Government Electric Vehicle Infrastructure Practice Note assists government authorities, town planners, developers and landholders looking to install EV charging infrastructure within Priority Development Areas (PDAs).
+The Queensland Government Electric Vehicle Infrastructure Practice Note assists government authorities, town planners, developers and landholders looking to install charging infrastructure within Priority Development Areas (PDAs).

 Queensland Electric Super Highway

 Charging options along the super highway:

 CHAdeMO and CCS Combo Type 2 cables

 - Connection to general power point outlet or dedicated electric vehicle home charging equipment

 - Often referred to as slow charging.

 - As the public moves towards electric vehicles, more workplaces may include charging infrastructure as an employee benefit